Our People

 Eric Martin

-Eric Martin is the author of the book Your Leadership Moment and is Managing Director at Adaptive Change Advisors (ACA).
+Eric Martin is the author of the book Your Leadership Moment and Founder of Adaptive Change Advisors (ACA).
 A Detroit native turned prominent leadership expert, Eric has brought leadership development to hundreds of thousands of people around the world.
-His work extends the framework of Adaptive Leadership, a somewhat provocative leadership practice developed at Harvard.
-Eric has been published in Fast Company, Stanford Social Innovation Review, and Environmental Leader.
-Eric’s work has been used to tackle structural barriers to transitioning to a low-carbon economy, improve health equity and access, and evolve the role of advanced technology in our daily lives.
+He has been published in Fast Company, Stanford Social Innovation Review, and Environmental Leader.

 Patrick McGowan